gustavo-armenta/TestPerformance/README.md

 ﻿# Introduction
 A 4.7.2 .NET web application with EntityFramework 6.2.0 and SqlAzureExecutionStrategy running on-premise completes http requests in less than 1.2 seconds.
 The same application deployed to azure Service Fabric Windows 1803 with Containers and azure sql database premium, the performance drops as some requests complete in less than 4 seconds, others under 30 seconds, and a few under 90 seconds.
 Looking through the application logs, we see errors, retries, and delays opening sql connections and running sql queries.

-## Open Issues
+## Open Issues in Windows Server 2016-1803
+* Psping shows some delays of 3 seconds because host does not ack the tcp packet and the container has to retransmit.
 * Opening a sql connection can take 3 seconds to complete
 * Opening a sql connection can take 20 seconds to fail with System.ComponentModel.Win32Exception (0x80004005): The semaphore timeout period has expired.
 We believe SqlConnection.Open() method should be modified to fail fast in less than a second and allow the retry strategy to be useful.
-* Psping shows some delays of 3 seconds because host does not ack the tcp packet and the container has to retransmit.
+* A 5MB object is retrieved in less than 1 second using SqlDataReader.
+The same object can take 60 seconds using LINQ EntityFramework

+## Open Issues in Windows Server 2019-1809
+* Opening a sql connection can take 3 seconds to complete
+* A 5MB object is retrieved in less than 1 second using SqlDataReader.
+The same object can take 60 seconds using LINQ EntityFramework

 ## About the repro test utilities
 * TestEntityFramework472 creates the database schema, tables, and rows